Roommates

 Contacting Your Roommate

-Whether you sign up with someone you know or we assign a roommate for you, we always let you look up your roommate's name and email address.
-This gives you a chance to reach out to them and introduce yourself before move-in day.
+Whether you sign up with someone you know or you are paired with someone you do not know, we always let you look up your roommate's name and email address.
+This gives you a chance to reach out to them and introduce yourself before move-in day!

 Contact Your Roommate